levmichael/saphon/README.md

   * `optionality`: One of three values that describe whether the process applies without exception, optionally, or is not known.
 The valid values of these are, respectively, 'categorical', 'optional', and 'unknown'.
   * `directionality`: One of five values that describe whether in which direction the process applies.
 The valid values are 'leftward', 'rightward', 'bidirectional', 'circumdirectional', and 'unknown'.
 (TODO: full description of meanings of these values)
   * `alternation_type`: One of three values that describe the type of alternation described by this process.
 The valid values are 'phonological', 'morphophonological', and 'morphological'.
 (TODO: full description of the meanings of these values)
-  * `undergoers`: A list of the elements that are subject to this process.
-The elements are described by a dict:
+  * `undergoers`: A dict of the elements that are subject to this process, as listed under the keys `segments` and `morphemes:
+    * `segments` A dict of the segments that are subject to the process, as listed under the keys `units` and `positional_restriction`.
+Note that the value is a simple dict and not a list of dicts as for `triggers`, `transparent`, and `opaque` values.
-    * `segments` A list of valid natural class and phoneme symbols for this language.
+      * `units` A list of valid natural class and phoneme symbols for this language.
       * `positional_restriction`: possible values 'prefix+root'; 'word, initial'; 'word' (TODO: do not parse the strings that appear in the data entry spreadsheet into constituent parts right now; later we can inventory all of the string values and decide whether to split this into multiple fields.)
+    * `morphemes`: A dict of morphemes that are subject to the process, as listed under the keys `units` and `positional_restriction`.
+Note that the value is a simple dict and not a list of dicts as for `triggers`, `transparent`, and `opaque` values.
-    * `morphemes`: A list of valid `morpheme_id` values for this language.
+      * `units` A list of valid `morpheme_id`s for this language.
       * `positional_restriction`: possible values 'prefix+root'; 'word, initial'; 'word' (TODO: do not parse the strings that appear in the data entry spreadsheet into constituent parts right now; later we can inventory all of the string values and decide whether to split this into multiple fields.)
-  * `triggers`: A list of the elements that trigger this process.
-The elements are described by a dict:
+  * `triggers`: A dict of the elements that trigger this process, as listed under the keys `segments` and `morphemes:
+    * `segments` A list of dicts of the segments that trigger the process, as listed under the keys `units` and `positional_restriction`.
-    * `segments` A list of valid natural class and phoneme symbols for this language.
+      * `units` A list of valid natural class and phoneme symbols for this language.
       * `positional_restriction`: possible values 'prefix+root'; 'word, initial'; 'word' (TODO: do not parse the strings that appear in the data entry spreadsheet into constituent parts right now; later we can inventory all of the string values and decide whether to split this into multiple fields.)
+    * `morphemes`: A list of dicts of morphemes that trigger the process, as listed under the keys `units` and `positional_restriction`.
-    * `morphemes`: A list of valid `morpheme_id` values for this language.
+      * `units` A list of valid `morpheme_id`s for this language.
       * `positional_restriction`: possible values 'prefix+root'; 'word, initial'; 'word' (TODO: do not parse the strings that appear in the data entry spreadsheet into constituent parts right now; later we can inventory all of the string values and decide whether to split this into multiple fields.)
-  * `transparent`: A list of the elements that are transparent to this process.
-The elements are described by a dict:
+  * `transparent`: A dict of the elements that are transparent to this process, as listed under the keys `segments` and `morphemes:
+    * `segments` A list of dicts of the segments that are transparent to the process, as listed under the keys `units` and `positional_restriction`.
-    * `segments` A list of valid natural class and phoneme symbols for this language.
+      * `units` A list of valid natural class and phoneme symbols for this language.
       * `positional_restriction`: possible values 'prefix+root'; 'word, initial'; 'word' (TODO: do not parse the strings that appear in the data entry spreadsheet into constituent parts right now; later we can inventory all of the string values and decide whether to split this into multiple fields.)
+    * `morphemes`: A list of dicts of morphemes that are transparent to the process, as listed under the keys `units` and `positional_restriction`.
-    * `morphemes`: A list of valid `morpheme_id` values for this language.
+      * `units` A list of valid `morpheme_id`s for this language.
       * `positional_restriction`: possible values 'prefix+root'; 'word, initial'; 'word' (TODO: do not parse the strings that appear in the data entry spreadsheet into constituent parts right now; later we can inventory all of the string values and decide whether to split this into multiple fields.)
-  * `opaque`: A list of the elements that are opaque to this process.
+  * `opaque`: A dict of the elements that are opaque to this process.
 The elements are described by a dict:
+    * `segments` A list of dicts of the segments that are opaque to the process, as listed under the keys `units` and `positional_restriction`.
-    * `segments` A list of valid natural class and phoneme symbols for this language.
+      * `units` A list of valid natural class and phoneme symbols for this language.
       * `positional_restriction`: possible values 'prefix+root'; 'word, initial'; 'word' (TODO: do not parse the strings that appear in the data entry spreadsheet into constituent parts right now; later we can inventory all of the string values and decide whether to split this into multiple fields.)
+    * `morphemes`: A list of dicts of morphemes that are opaque to the process, as listed under the keys `units` and `positional_restriction`.
-    * `morphemes`: A list of valid `morpheme_id` values for this language.
+      * `units` A list of valid `morpheme_id`s for this language.
       * `positional_restriction`: possible values 'prefix+root'; 'word, initial'; 'word' (TODO: do not parse the strings that appear in the data entry spreadsheet into constituent parts right now; later we can inventory all of the string values and decide whether to split this into multiple fields.)

 ### `ref` documents